Activist detained in Hong Kong begins final appeal for recognition of his overseas same-sex marriage

 HONG KONG — (AP) — An activist detained in Hong Kong began his final appeal Wednesday seeking recognition for his same-sex marriage registered overseas, in a landmark case for the city's LGBTQ+ community.

-Jimmy Sham, a prominent pro-democracy activist during the 2019 protests that roiled Hong Kong, first asked for a judicial review five years ago seeking a declaration that the city's laws, which do not recognize foreign same-sex marriage, violate his constitutional right to equality.
+Jimmy Sham, a prominent pro-democracy activist during the 2019 protests that roiled Hong Kong, first asked for a judicial review five years ago seeking a declaration that the city's laws, which don't recognize foreign same-sex marriages, violate his constitutional right to equality.
 But the lower courts dismissed his legal challenge and a subsequent appeal over the case.

 The upcoming judgment by the city's top court in his marriage case will have strong implications for the lives of the LGBTQ+ community and the financial hub's reputation as an inclusive place to live and work.

-His lawyer Karon Monaghan argued that the absence of same-sex marriage in Hong Kong sent a message that it is less worthy of recognition than heterosexual marriage.
+His lawyer, Karon Monaghan, argued that the absence of same-sex marriages in Hong Kong sent a message that it is less worthy of recognition than heterosexual marriages.

+But Steward Wong, who represents the secretary for justice, insisted another law under the constitution meant to provide access to the institution of marriage to heterosexual couples only.
+The court will continue to hear the case on Thursday.

 Sham and his husband married in New York in 2013.
-They wished to marry in Hong Kong but it was not allowed under the law, according to previous judgments.
+They wished to marry in Hong Kong, but it wasn't allowed under the law, according to previous judgments.

-The ruling in 2020 said his marriage lacks essential validity because the city’s law does not permit marriage between same-sex persons.
+The ruling in 2020 said his marriage lacks essential validity, because the city’s law doesn't permit marriage between same-sex people.
 It added that Sham's attempt to achieve complete parity of recognition between foreign same-sex marriages and foreign heterosexual marriages is “too ambitious.”

 Sham's appeal over the case was also dismissed last August.